Ayushi29-hash/FingerSpell-ASL/README.md

 ### To run from Website

 #### capture button
-This is used to add new gueture to our language.
+This is used to add new gesture to our language.
 Set up the path in the server.py @route /capture
 Place your hand in the green box and press C to start capturing the data.